 Kari’s Law is named after Kari Hunt Dunn, who was killed by her husband in a motel room in 2013.
 Kari’s 9-year-old daughter attempted to call 911 several times, but the calls didn’t go through.
 She didn’t know the motel room required dialing “9” for an outbound call before dialing 911.

 As a response to this tragedy, the U.S. Congress enacted Kari’s Law.
 This law came into effect on February 16, 2020, and requires direct 911 dialing and notification capabilities in MLTS.
 Kari’s Law affects enterprises, such as office buildings, hotels, campuses, and other businesses that use or manufacture MLTS.
 Here’s what you need to know about your obligations under Kari’s Law.

 The days of dialing “9” before calling 911 from a hotel room are over.

-Kari’s Law requires the removal of any prefixes for calling emergency services (911).
-That means that your MLTS will need to be configured so that anyone can call 911 directly—without dialing a prefix—regardless of where they are in the building.
+Kari’s Law requires the removal of any prefixes when calling emergency services (911).
+That means your MLTS needs to be configured so that anyone can call 911 directly—without dialing a prefix—regardless of where they are in the building.

 Notify key personnel

-In addition to Kari’s Law, the FCC also created RAY BAUM’s Act, which requires that 911 calls convey a dispatchable location to dispatch centers.
+In addition to Kari’s Law, the FCC created RAY BAUM’S Act, which requires MLTS users to convey a dispatchable location during emergency calls.

-If you were to call 911 from your home, your registered street address is sent to the dispatch center and passed along to emergency responders.
-But, if you dial 911 from a hotel room or office building, the street address won’t be enough.
-Emergency responders need to know more specific information about where you are within the building to be able to reach you – aka a dispatchable location, which includes building number, floor, suite and potentially, specific offices and rooms.
+If you call 911 from a home landline, your registered street address is sent to a dispatch center and passed along to emergency responders.
+But if you dial 911 from a hotel room or office building, a street address isn’t enough.
+Emergency responders need your exact location details so they can quickly reach you.
+This is called a “dispatchable location” and it includes building number, floor, suite, offices, and room areas.